|

 Kate found a No Hunting sign that she was able to use to fight off

-the snakes.
 It took her 2 hours to fight off enough snakes to get

 back on her horse to ride home.

 A neighbor saw her soon after she got home.

-She had blisters on
+her hands and her face was swollen from the heat.
 The neighbor went back to the pond with Kate.
 They picked up the snakes.
-The battle with the snakes had been a tough one and they picked up 140 snakes.
+The battle with the snakes had been a tough one, and they picked up 140 snakes.
+The snakes were collected in three large washtubs then hung on a line to dry.

 Kate